pypy/pypy.org/posts/2024/07/toy-knownbits.md

         return self.zeros | other.ones == -1
 ```

-Since this reasoning feels ripe for errors, let's check that our understanding
+Since my reasoning about this feels ripe for errors, let's check that our
-is correct with Z3:
+understanding is correct with Z3:

 ```python
 def test_prove_is_and_identity():